gnunez0101/news-homepage/README.md

 ## My process

 My process began making all layout with HTML, then, working from top to bottom with styling for mobile layout.
-Next, I styled the desktop version, and finally, but not least important, I solved the mobile side menu with the hamburguer toggle.
-I used CSS Grid all the times even if some parts where easier to work with Flexbox.
-Tha idea was to practice Grid a lot.
+Next, I styled the desktop version, and finally, but not least important, I solved the mobile side menu with the animated hamburguer toggle.
+I used CSS Grid all the times, even if some parts where easier to work with Flexbox.
+The idea was to practice CSS Grid a lot.
+I lot of fun on it.

 ### Built with